-As of 31 December 2021 and 2020, accounts receivables from top ten customers both represented 100% of the total accounts receivables of the Company, the credit concentration risk of other accounts receivables is insignificant.
+As at 31 December 2022 and 2021, accounts receivables from top ten customers represented 98% and 100% of the total accounts receivables of the Company, the credit concentration risk of other accounts receivables is insignificant.

 Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Company's treasury in accordance with the Company's policy.
 The Company only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating and with no significant default risk.
 Consequently, there is no significant credit risk for these counterparties.